Createdd/Writing/articles/UnderstandingML.md

 - apply an algorithm on the data and create models over and over to increase your success rate
 - change successful models to different data

+## ML concepts

+- supervised learning (the value you want to predict is already in the data)
+- unsupervised learning (the value you want to predict is not in the data)

+#### Data preprocessing with supervised learning

+Raw data has to be transformed in to training data by removing unnecessary items like duplicates, wrong/false information, useless information.

+The training data contains features, which stand for important classifications and target values, which stand for the desired piece of information for the model.